ankitrox/WooCommerce-Simply-Order-Export-Add-on-Doc/README.md

-# WooCommerce-Simply-Order-Export-Add-on-Doc
+# WooCommerce Simply Order Export Add-on Documentation
-Documentation for WooCommerce Simply Order Export Add-on
+This contains documentation for WooCommerce Simply Order Export Add-on.
+This can be used as reference for usability of plugin.